Visker23/Visker23/README.md

-### Welcome 👋
+### Hello World, I'm Artur 👋
 <!-- Actual text -->

-👨🏽‍🎓 I'm Artur, Data Engineering student based in Sydney AUS.
+👨🏽‍🎓 Data Engineering student based in Sydney AUS.

 💬 I'm passionate about data-related topics and enthusiastic about learning new technology.
 In July 2022 started to take care of my socials.
 You can find me on [![Kaggle][1.1]][1] and [![LinkedIn][2.1]][2].